 - it brings awareness to the general consumer and forces them to think about what they launder, what they purchase etc.

 These bags should also be used for ‘sustainable fabrics’ such as ECONYL and recycled PET bottles as these fabrics are still derived from plastic.
-If you’re sustainable fashion action of choice is buying second hand and purchase lots of items made of polyester, nylon, Lycra and acrylic or blended fabrics like cotton/polyester or cotton/Lycra, this equally applies.
+If your sustainable fashion action of choice is buying second hand and purchase lots of items made of polyester, nylon, Lycra and acrylic or blended fabrics like cotton/polyester or cotton/Lycra, this equally applies.

 So what type of laundry bag does she recommend?